DishankChauhan/ZipLine/README.md

 # ZipLine - High-Performance Job Queue System

-A scalable, reliable, and fast job queue system built in Go by **Dishank Chauhan**.
+A scalable, reliable, and fast job queue system built in Go.
 ZipLine is similar to Sidekiq (Ruby) or Bull (Node.js) and is designed as a developer tool or infrastructure component that can be embedded into modern microservices.

 ## 🚀 Features